ucbepic/TWIX/readme.md

    npm start
    ```

-2. Start the backend server.
-In the `/twix-ui/backend/` directory, run:
+2. Start the backend server in a new terminal.
+Navigate to the `/twix-ui/backend/`, run:

    ```bash
    python3 app.py